lavary/sked/README.md

 ## Handling Output

-You save the task output to a file:
+You can save the task output to a file:

 ```php
 <?php